-A map showing the spatial distribution of management zoning throughout the park is included in appendix B.6
+A map showing the spatial distribution of management zoning throughout the park is included in appendix B. 6 ote: Since the focus of the Roads and Trails Plan is associated with "land-hass

 6 Note: Since the focus of the Roads and Trails Plan is associated with "land-based recreation" river-based zoning is not included in this document.